Traveling with Pets Can Bring Memories — and also Unwanted Pests

 Photo of cat on ranch, bed bugs on cats SOS Pest Control

-After feeding, bed bugs shed their skin (a process called molting).
+After feeding, bed bugs will shed their skin through a process called molting.
 These molted skins are similar in size to the bugs themselves and can be found in the following areas:

 • Along mattress seams